StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
-- Description: Whether to enable block buffer to optimize datacache efficiency.
-When it is enabled, read the whole block data from the datacache every time and cache it in a temporary buffer to reduce the additional overhead caused by frequent cache reads.
+- Description: Whether to enable Block Buffer to optimize Data Cache efficiency.
+When Block Buffer is enabled, the system reads the Block data from the Data Cache and caches it in a temporary buffer, thus reducing the extra overhead caused by frequent cache reads.
 - Introduced in: v3.2.0

 ##### datacache_tiered_cache_enable